Mufumi/Udacity-AWS-Foundations-Nanodegree/README.md

 ### Action space

-The chosen action space in DeepRacer was a speed of **0.5 to 4 m/s** and a rotation angle between **-30 degrees and 30 degress**.
+The chosen action space in DeepRacer was a speed of **0.5 to 4 m/s** and a rotation angle between **-30 degrees and 30 degrees**.
 The rotation angle was chosen to prevent the vehicle from zig-zagging in its exploratory phases.

 ### Action space type